-A lot of people sometimes blame the cause of kidney disease or renal failure on dogs lifestyle type, but as much as that might have some truth in it, let’s not forget that sometimes sickness like kidney diseases can be a genetic issue rather than just lifestyle, and this is the same for man and pets.
+Some people sometimes blame the cause of kidney disease also called a renal failure on dogs lifestyle type, but as much as that might have some truth in it, let’s not forget that sometimes sickness like kidney diseases can be a genetic issue rather than just lifestyle, and this is the same for man and pets.

 This is the effect of Renal Failure on dogs.

-- Harmful substance meant to be discharged along with dog stool are sent back into the blood seels
+- Poisonous substances meant to be discharged along with dog stool are sent not discharged instead they are reabsorbed in the blood

-- Unwanted food remains cause blockage in the digestive system
+- Unwanted food remains causes blockage in the digestive system

-- Excessive Dehydration due to the impact of unwanted substace on the oxygen in the blood
+- Excessive Dehydration due to the impact of the unwanted substances in the blood

 - The dog appears to be generally slow in everything and unusually sad

-How Raw Diet Helps Dogs with Kidney Disease
+How Does Raw Diet Helps Dogs Sick With Renal Disease

-Raw diet is the best you can do for a dog with kidney disease, there is no doubt that at this stage of health anything that goes into a dog’s system can help, or make things worst.
+A raw diet is the best you can do for a dog sick with kidney disease, there is no doubt that at this stage of health anything that goes into a dog’s system can help, or make things worst.

-Consider some of the effects of kidney disease on dogs listed above, and take time to look at the benefit of raw diets for dogs, then you will understand why it’s important to place your dog on a special diet if it comes down to issues like kidney diseases.
+Consider some of the effects of renal health issues on dogs listed above, and take time to look at the *benefit of raw diets for dogs*, then you will understand why it is important to place your dog on a special diet if it comes down to issues like kidney diseases.

 Real treatments involve the use of proper dog dieting in combination with fluid therapy.
 Commercial feeding can not do much for your dog at this point.

-And like most serious diseases it’s important to check your dog from time to time, the earlier kidney disease is discovered the better the treatment process can perform.
+And like most serious diseases it is important to check your dog from time to time, the earlier renal health issues are discovered the better the treatment process can perform.